stephen-czetty/xen-auto-usb/README.md

 information to correctly detach pre-configured devices should they be removed.

+### Features ###

+* Monitors udev for device additions and removals on the specified usb buses
+* Automatically adds or removes those devices from the xen domain
+* Automatically removes any "stale" devices on startup (devices that were attached, but subsequently removed before startup.)

 ### Contribution guidelines ###

 * TBD.
 Submit a pull request, and we'll talk.